CORL: Research-oriented Deep Offline Reinforcement Learning Library: Benchmarking D4RL

 AWAC, initially proposed for finetuning purposes, appeared to be the worst of the considered algorithms, where the score is improved only on the most straightforward antmaze-umaze-v2 dataset.
 At the same time, on other datasets, performances either stay the same or even drop.

 \hypothesis{Observation 5}{AWAC does not benefit from online tuning on the considered tasks.} Cal-QL was proposed as a modification of CQL, which is expected to work better in offline-to-online setting.
-However, in our experiments, CQL obtained the same score (which is the best among all algorithms) after finetuning, and it even has a better regret than Cal-QL on AntMaze.
+However, in our experiments, after finetuning CQL obtained scores which are not very different from Cal-QL.
 At the same time, we could not make both algorithms solve Adroit tasks\footnote{The issues are Observations 3 and 4.
 Additional hyperparameters search is needed.}.

 \hypothesis{Observation 6}{There is no big difference between CQL and Cal-QL.
 On AntMaze, these algorithms perform the best but work poorly on Adroit.}